koush/docs.scrypted.app/motion-detection.md

 Motion Detection plugins analyze the camera stream for motion.
 This is useful if the camera does not have a motion sensor or the motion sensor is sub par.
 Motion Detection is also used by [Scrypted NVR](/scrypted-nvr/) for smart detections.

 There are several Motion Detection Plugins available.

+Adding or replacing a Motion Sensor on a camera is easy:
+1. Install the appropriate Motion Detection Plugin for your server.
+2. Enable it on the camera.
+3. Optional: Configure motion zones to filter out windy trees or busy roads.

 ## WebGL Motion Sensor